Menu (computing)

-In user interface design, a menu is a list of options or commands presented to the user of a computer or embedded system.
-A menu may either be a system's entire user interface, or only part of a more complex one.
+In user interface design, a menu is a list of options presented to the user.

 Navigation

 A user chooses an option from a menu by using an input device.
 Some input methods require linear navigation: the user must move a cursor or otherwise pass from one menu item to another until reaching the selection.
 On a computer terminal, a reverse video bar may serve as the cursor.

 Touch user interfaces and menus that accept codes to select menu options without navigation are two examples of non-linear interfaces.

 Some of the input devices used in menu interfaces are touchscreens, keyboards, mice, remote controls, and microphones.
 In a voice-activated system, such as interactive voice response, a microphone sends a recording of the user's voice to a speech recognition system, which translates it to a command.